-Crested Butte Mountain Biking: Upper Loop via Tony’s Trail
+Crested Butte Trails: Upper Loop via Tony’s Trail

 If you want more of a challenge as opposed to the Recreation Path, the Upper Loop is a fantastic way to get from Crested Butte to Mt.
 Crested Butte.
 This easy access combination of trails is just east of town.
 You will climb through sage brush, and aspens with views of town and surrounding mountains.